 By working in your property tax payment smartly into your payment schedules, you'll be able to save 5% on this payment - not bad for a tax bill!

-As we slowly creep towards the 31st January tax bill due date - do remember to schedule your property tax payments at least three days in advance to allow for the payments to reach the tax authorities on time!
+As we slowly creep towards the 31st January tax bill due date - do remember to schedule your property tax payments in advance to allow for the payments to reach the tax authorities on time!